morelinq/www/README.md

 The following software is required for building:

-- [.NET] Core SDK 2.1 or later
+- [.NET] Core SDK 2.2 or later
 - Docker
-- [MarkdownSnippets] 9.0.4 or later

-Install MarkdownSnippets as a _local tool_ in the `tools` directory under the project root:

-    dotnet tool install MarkdownSnippets.Tool --version 9.1.0 --tool-path tools
+Other required tools can be installed by running `install.cmd` on Windows or `install.sh` on Linux/macOS.

 Make sure that the project root is the current working directory of your command-line shell.